 Balut is often seasoned with salt and/or a chili, garlic, and vinegar mixture, but I’ve always eaten it as is.
 We Filipinos know how off-putting balut can be for many tourists, so we get a kick out of challenging them to eat it.
 Most chicken out.

 You might also come across a version of balut called “penoy”.
 These are the balut eggs that don’t properly develop after 9-12 days.
 Balut penoy is like a hard-boiled egg with no separation between the yolk and egg white, kind of like a semi-scrambled egg still in its shell.
-I prefer the real thing.
+Personally, I prefer the real thing.

 2. Banana Q / Kamote Q

 Unlike balut that can be intimidating even to Filipinos, Banana Q (or cue) isn’t scaring anyone away.
 It’s a skewered deep-fried sweet plantain coated in caramelized brown sugar.
-Equally popular as a street food and as a snack made at home, it’s something that many Filipinos grew up eating.
+Equally popular as a Filipino street food and as a snack made at home, it’s something that many Filipinos grew up eating.

-Ren didn’t touch the balut but here she is all giddy to eat the banana q. 😆 As described, many Filipinos grew up eating banana q at home for merienda (midday snack) or after school, so it’s something many of us think of fondly.
-It’s a comforting snack that brings us back to our childhood.
+Ren didn’t touch the balut but here she is all giddy to eat the banana q.
+As described, many Filipinos grew up eating banana q at home for merienda (midday snack) or as an after-school snack, so it’s something many of us think of fondly.
+It’s a comforting Filipino snack that brings us back to our childhood.

 The bananas used to make banana q are called saging na saba or saba bananas.
 They’re frequently used in Filipino cooking to make desserts like turon, halo-halo, minatamis na saging (banana with caramel sauce), and maruya (banana fritter).
 They’re even used to add sweetness to savory dishes like arroz a la cubana and pochero.